Templates

 Sample Language for a Syllabus

-- Organize and save electronic files;
+- Organize and save electronic files,

-- Use USC email and attached files;
+- Use USC email and manage attached files,

-- Check email and Blackboard daily;
+- Check email and Blackboard daily,

-- Download and upload documents;
+- Download and upload documents,

-- Locate information with a browser; and
+- Locate information with a web browser, and

-- Use Blackboard.
+- Use Blackboard effectively.

 Provide any necessary information about technology support from USC or third-party vendors.